 to avoid any injuries.
 Start with letting him lift himself about

-his muscles to prevent damaging his shoulders, elbows or wrists.
+muscles in shoulders, elbows and wrists.

-standing within arm's length of your child while she practices pressing up into
+3. Stand within arm's length of your child while she practices pressing up into

 a handstand a standard beginning level gymnastics skill.
 Gently catching

-an off balance move can stop her hitting the floor.
+an off-balance move can stop her hitting the floor.
 Again, don't overdo to prevent

 straining growing bones and joints.

 you start, you'll find yourself coming up with lots of ideas for fun, injury free